babashka/nbb/doc/dependencies.md

 # Dependencies

-Currently nbb doesn't load code from .jar files and doesn't have configuration file like `bb.edn` is to babashka.
+Currently nbb doesn't load code from .jar files and doesn't have configuration file like babashka's `bb.edn`.
 It does however have the ability to load dependencies from directories.
 Here we describe how you can use babashka to load dependencies from clojars.